Explaining the Secure Real-time Transport Protocol (SRTP)

 What are the Potential Pitfalls of SRTP?

 SRTP encrypts the payload of RTP packets, but not the RTP Extension headers.
 This leaves a security vulnerability, as the extension header of an RTP packet may contain sensitive information, such as the per-packet sound levels of the media data in the RTP payload.
 This may indicate to an eavesdropper on the network that a particular conversation between two individuals is occuring, which could be leveraged and breach their privacy.
-This was addressed by the IETF’s Request for Comments: 6904, which requires that all future SRTP encryption transforms specify how RTP header extensions are to be encrypted.

 In some instances such as multi-party conferencing, an intermediary such as a Selective Forwarding Mixer (SFM) may be necessary to optimize some RTP parameters when forwarding a subset of streams.
 This introduces a go-between that disrupts the end-to-end security that is maintained by a purely peer-to-peer system.
 Currently, this requires the endpoints trust an additional source – the intermediary.
 In order to overcome this restriction, IETF’s Privacy Enhanced RTP Conferencing (PERC) is working on solutions such as SRTP Double Encryption Procedures (PERC).
 PERC provides hop-by-hop and end-to-end security guarantees based on two separate yet related cryptographic contexts.
 We will discuss this in a future blog post!